dmlc/gluon-cv/docs/model_zoo/action_recognition_torch.rst

   ``python train_ddp_pytorch.py --config-file CONFIG``

-  The test script :download:`Download test_ddp_pytorch.py<../../scripts/action-recognition/test_ddp_pytorch.py>` can be used for evaluating the trained models on various datasets.
+  The test script :download:`Download test_ddp_pytorch.py<../../scripts/action-recognition/test_ddp_pytorch.py>` can be used for performance evaluation on various datasets.
+Please set ``MODEL.PRETRAINED = True`` in the configuration file if you would like to use the trained models in our model zoo.

   ``python test_ddp_pytorch.py --config-file CONFIG``